-All institutions are advising to carefully evaluate the necessity of in-person consultations.
+After the State of Emergency has been lifted, some State agencies and institutions are beginning to service their clients in-person, while at the same time advising to carefully evaluate the necessity of in-person consultations.
 Other institutions provide in-person consultations only based on a prior reservation.
 State police still does not accept any visitors, except for situations when an in-person visit was ordered.
-The Register of Enterprises does not accept visitors and all services are being rendered remotely or electronically.